Website disclaimer, copyright and privacy policies

 We also use Google Analytics to collect some information for web statistics.

-Any paper files we hold are kept securely in locked filing cabinets while they are being worked on and on closure are scanned into your case records.
+Any paper files we hold are kept securely in filing cabinets in locked rooms while they are being worked on and on closure are scanned into your case records.

 How Citizens Advice Cheshire North share your information